 The speediest tamarisk propagation technique is to prepare tamarisk cuttings.

-- Preparing tamarisk cuttings is best done at the end of winter and in spring.
+- Preparing tamarisk cuttings is most successful at the end of winter and in spring.
 You may also try preparing the cuttings in December from fibrous stems that are around 6 to 8 inches (15 to 20 cm) long.

 - Collect the cuttings from green stems (that haven’t yet formed any hard wood).